bp/ResSimpy/docs/CONTRIBUTING.rst

 The easiest way to run the tests is simply to open a Pull Request on GitHub.
 This automatically triggers the unit tests, run in several different Python environments.
-Note that if your MR references an outside fork of the repo, then a maintainer may need to manually approve the CI suite to run.
+Note that if your PR references an outside fork of the repo, then a maintainer may need to manually approve the CI suite to run.

-Alternatively, you can run the tests against your local clone of the code base from the command line:
+Alternatively, you can run the tests against your local clone of the code base from the command line when running inside the Poetry shell:

 .. code:: bash